Leafwise fixed points for $C^0$-small Hamiltonian flows: Introduction and main result

-Let $\phi:M\to M$ be a Hamiltonian diffeomorphism.
-A \emph{leafwise fixed point for $\phi$} is a point $x\in N$ for which $\phi(x)$ lies in the isotropic leaf through $x$.
-We denote by $\Fix(\phi,N)$ the set of such points.
-A fundamental problem in symplectic geometry is the following: \begin{Pb} Find conditions under which $\Fix(\phi,N)$ is non-empty. \end{Pb} In the extreme case $N=M$ the set $\Fix(\phi,N)$ consists of the usual fixed points of $\phi$.
+Let $\phi\in\Ham(M,\om)$.
+A fundamental problem in symplectic geometry is the following: \begin{pb} Find conditions under which $\Fix(\phi,N)$ is nonempty and find lower bounds on its cardinality. \end{pb} In the extreme case $N=M$ the set $\Fix(\phi,N)$ consists of the usual fixed points of $\phi$.
 Such points correspond to periodic orbits of Hamiltonian systems.
 Starting with a famous conjecture by V.~I.~Arnold \cite{Ar}, the above problem has been extensively studied in this case.
+It has led to Hamiltonian Floer homology.

 On the opposite extreme, consider the case in which $N$ is Lagrangian, i.e., has half the dimension of $M$.
 Then

 (provided that $N$ is connected).
 In this situation, based on seminal work by A.~Floer \cite{FlLag}, the above problem has given rise to Lagrangian Floer homology and the Fukaya category.